 Typically, it takes Eight Days of Hope 4-6 months to respond to a community’s disaster needs.
-This falls squarely in the second, and possibly last, wave of help.
-Until now, Eight Days of Hope has not been able to offer any immediate relief, only assistance in disaster-recovery.
+This falls squarely in the second, and possibly the last wave of help.
+Until 2014, Eight Days of Hope was not been able to offer any immediate relief, only assistance in disaster recovery.

-If you are interested in volunteering, please click the "get involved" button on the main page and enter in your email address.
+We would love for you to volunteer with us to experience it first hand!
+If you are interested in volunteering, please click the "get involved" button on the main page and enter your email address.
 We will contact you every time we have a trip!